 Deciding for your pets is always difficult, particularly if you want to introduce a new pet to your home.
 Maybe you already have a pet and are looking for a companion.

 If you already have a cat but want to add a dog to your family, you might worry about whether you will choose the best breed.
 Perhaps you have a dog but want to have a cat as well.
 Is your dog going to accept the new arrival?

-Before you make up your mind about which breed of dog would be the right choice, you must know what dogs are good with cats.
+Before you decide which breed of dog would be the right choice, you must know what dogs are good with cats.
 I am suggesting five top breeds that are great companions for a cat.

 1. Golden Retriever

 A golden retriever is my first choice, as I have had personal experience with golden retrievers living with cats.